Alan Turing Building: Occupancy and facilities

 The Photon Science Institute occupies the southernmost finger, with the northern two fingers housing Mathematics on the first three floors and the JBCA on the third and fourth floors.
-The ground floor atrium constitutes a public space including a small café called Pi in the Sky.
+The ground floor atrium constitutes a public space including a small café called Code.

 Surrounding the atrium on the ground floor are the undergraduate common room for mathematics, as well as lecture rooms and undergraduate computer rooms.
 The first and second floor of the first two fingers mainly house the offices of academic staff and postgraduate students in mathematics, as well as the Manchester Institute for Mathematical Science (MIMS) conference areas.
 One of seminar rooms is named after the topologist Frank Adams, and the library after algebraist Brian Hartley.
 Lecture theatres are named after Mordell, Richardson, Max Newman and Lighthill.
 A meeting room is named after Horace Lamb and the Access Grid room after Sydney Goldstein.
 The bridge across the atrium is the common room for mathematics academics and graduate students, where morning coffee is served.

 The third floor houses the academic offices of the JBCA, which provides a new base for the research activities in astronomy and astrophysics with the relocation of many staff and students from Jodrell Bank Observatory.
 The Observatory now forms part of the JBCA and provides leading observational facilities such as the Lovell Telescope and the Multi-Element Radio Linked Interferometer Network (MERLIN).
 This floor differs in design from the others in that the rooms have windows onto the atrium and glass walls to central corridors in each wing, whilst retaining glass walled walkways across the atrium.
 The astrophysics seminar room is named after Sir Bernard Lovell, founder of Jodrell Bank Observatory.
 The fourth floor contains a number of labs, an RFI screened room and clean room, all for astrophysics instrumentation construction, such as receivers for the Lovell Telescope and the Planck spacecraft.
 In January 2008, the Project Design Office for the Square Kilometre Array relocated to Manchester to be hosted by the JBCA, co-ordinating the global efforts in constructing the next generation radio telescope.

 The Photon Science Institute houses laboratories shielded from electromagnetic radiation and resistant to vibration, and features instruments such as a broadband sum frequency spectrometer, and a spectroscopic photon echo measurement kit.
 A bridge on the third floor connects from Astrophysics to the Photon Science Institute, but retaining that finger's resistance to mechanical vibration.